MarkFilip/JavaScript-Projects/README.md

 # JavaScript Projects
-These are some projects I made using JavaScript.
+These are some small projects I made using JavaScript.

 ## Projects
 * [Pizza Menu](#pizza-menu)